Program-Understanding/suns-dataset/docs/control_flow_recovery/2 - Programs.md

+---
+tags:
+- include
+---
+# 2 - Programs

 ## What is Control Flow Recovery?
 In a truly simple program, a disassembler should be able to start from the entry point and trace the code all the way down to the end of the program.
 Unfortunately, real programs have constructs that make this challenging.
-These are called [[Indirect Control Flow (ICF)]].
+These are called [Indirect Control Flow (ICF)](../../../Binary%20Analysis/Indirect%20Control%20Flow%20%28ICF%29.md).

 For our work, we want to create some examples that will help us discover where exactly the boundaries are of current analysis tools.

 ## Function Pointer Array
 One of the most direct ways of introducing indirection is by creating a function pointer.

 Take a look at the following source code.

 ```C
 #include <stdio.h>